image 1299-1

 Factors Affecting Transaction Success Rate

+As per a survey, failed transactions were the most common problem faced by customers when shopping online.
 But why do transactions fail?
 Is it a reflection of something being wrong with your brand’s website?
 Let’s find out:

 1. Payment Method Performance